gravemont-technologies/quicklarity/DEV_INPUT.md

-# Developer Input - Required Configuration
+# Quicklarity - Developer Input

 **INSTRUCTIONS**: Fill in all values below before deploying.
 Cursor will pause if required secrets are missing.